paukul/zool/Readme.md

 SSH Muggle
 =================
-ok, i'll rethink the name, but anyway, here is what it is:

 ssh_muggle is a library to manage authorized_keys files on a set of n servers.
 It comes with a command-line client named muggle which gives you access to the common tasks.

-When muggle creates a authorized_keys file on a server, it always creates a backup of the existing one (it uses `authorized_keys_timestamp` as the backups filename).

 The command-line client
 -----------------------